Blu-ray Review: The Kitchen

 With Jackie gone and Gabriel in place, the women take charge of Hell’s Kitchen, eventually getting so big that they’re summoned to meet the head of the Italian mafia, who offers to back their claim when their husbands get out on parole.
 This sets up a showdown between the woman and their husbands, particularly Ruby and Kevin (James Badge Dale), who was in charge before he was put away.
 After working so hard for their power, they won’t give it up easily.

-There are a number of quality performances here, starting with McCarthy, whose move away from silly comedies has gone surprisingly well to this point.
-With Mad Men and Handmaid’s Tale, Moss already had her dramatic pelts on the wall, but she gets her moments to shine as the abused prey turned predator.
+There’s some quality performances here, starting with McCarthy, whose move away from silly comedies has gone surprisingly well to this point.
+With Mad Men and The Handmaid’s Tale, Moss already had her dramatic pelts on the wall, but she gets her moments to shine as the abused prey turned predator.
 Gleason is good as the psycho muscle, and Dale brings some menace as Ruby’s estranged husband.
 Margo Martindale (of The Americans fame) is delightfully detestable as Dale’s mother and the true power behind the mob.

 Even if it doesn’t fully deliver on its promise, The Kitchen has an interesting idea, and the setting is fairly well executed (at least outside of a couple terrible CGI shots).
 There’s also a good amount of action for those that like to see lots of “whacking” in their mob movies.